At Home in Gaza and London

 Julian Maynard Smith is the artistic director of Station House Opera with whom he pioneered the use of real-time video streaming to link performance spaces in theatre productions in the early 2000s.
 From 2009-14 he held a fellowship at the Royal Central School of Speech and Drama, developing the technology and dramaturgy of Telematic Theatre during which he produced Nowhere (2010-13), The Doors (2014) and The Apartment (2015).
 In 2014, Station House Opera produced Dissolved, linking the Sophiensaele theatre in Berlin with Beaconsfield Arts in London.

 Taghrid Choucair-Vizoso is co-director of At Home in Gaza and London.
 She is also a theatre-maker, producer, and facilitator with a practice in contemporary work in or about the Middle East.
+Since 2012, she has been developing intercultural and cross-cultural work with performance artists and playwrights in the UK, Lebanon, Syria, and Palestine.
 She creates and performs work within the context of cultural resistance and as an associate artist of Kazzum, leads programmes of workshops with young refugees and asylum seekers across the UK.
 She produced and co-programmed the 2018 AWAN - Arab Women Artists Now Festival in London.
-She has been collaborating with Julian Maynard Smith since 2010.
+In July 2018, she joined the Shubbak team as the festival's Programme & Engagement Producer.

 Project Technical Director: Matt Wasser